helloworld201212/helloworld201212/README.md

 Analytics provide insights into user interactions with the app, helping monitor usage patterns, track progress, and identify popular items.

 **Features:**
+Show Most scanned Product, Avg Accuracy, Total Scans and Product Distribution
 - **Scan Progress:** Shows the percentage of items scanned by the user
 - **Image Picker Usage:** Tracks how often users pick images to scan recipes
 - **Overall Completion:** Displays the percentage of total recipes added to the collection
 - **Top Item:** Highlights the most scanned or most used recipe/item
 - **Trends:** Provides insights into popular items across all users
 - **Completion Stats:** Visual representation of personal vs overall collection completion

 **Screenshot:**
 ![Analytics Screen](Statistics.jpg)